 This course is a standard 15 point course and students are expected to spend 10 hours per week involved in each 15 point course that they are enrolled in.

-For this course, you can expect 33 hours of lectures, a 3 hour tutorial, 66 hours of reading and thinking about the content and 30 hours of work on assignments and/or test preparation.
+For this course, you can expect 33 hours of lectures, 3 hours of tutorials, 66 hours of reading and thinking about the content and 30 hours of work on assignments and/or test preparation.